nischal-khadka/vapt-learning/notes/VAPT_Notes.md

   		> use exploit/multi/handler

-   		> show options (change what needs to be changed)
+   		> show options

+   (change what needs to be changed)

-		> set LHOST ATTACKIN_MACHINE_IP LPORT WHAT WE USED WHEN CREATING THE MSFVENOM PAYLOAD
+		> set LHOST ATTACKIN_MACHINE_IP LPORT USED WHEN IN MSFVENOM PAYLOAD

   		> set payload USED IN MSFVENOM PAYLOAD